-Administrators during a special board of education meeting said that their budgets for the 2012-13 school year will not change much from this year's spending plan.
+Administrators during a special meeting said that their budgets for the 2012-13 school year will not change much from this year's spending plan.

 Buildings and grounds was among the departments that presented plans for next year's operations.
 Like the others, keeping costs down while maintaining standards was a focus, said Dave Galvao, supervisor of Buildings and Grounds.